Did Teresa Giudice Cheat On Joe? Her ‘Hookup’ Comment Explained

 Her lawyer explained that she was upset that Bravo would add drama to her life “at a time when she is trying to keep her family together and work on her marriage.”

 It’s not the only moment in the trailer that addresses rumors of the Bravo star’s infidelity.
-Co-star Margaret Josephs says that Teresa was rumored to have been having drinks with a man.
+In the new tease, co-star Margaret Josephs says that Teresa was rumored to have been having drinks with a man.

 “Who said I was cheating?
 That’s f**ked up!”
 Teresa screams in the trailer.
 “Have you ever f**king watched The Godfather?”

 As The Inquisitr previously reported, Teresa recently admitted that she isn’t so sure about the status of her relationship anymore.
 When asked if she still loves her husband, she replied that she didn’t know.
-Joe was deported this month to his native Italy after being ordered by a judge to return to the country after serving time in prison for federal fraud.
+Joe was deported this month to his native Italy after being ordered by a judge to return to the country following a stint in prison for federal fraud.
 He is fighting the deportation from Italy.